MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

    1. Return the main menu of the utility.

 1. In the same utility, test the configuration.
 From the main utility menu, choose **Run Diagnostic Tests** and choose a [diagnostic test](../operationalize/configure-run-diagnostics.md).

-1. In the same utility, restart the web node to define it as a service.
-From the main utility menu, choose the option **Stop and start services**.

 1. Exit the utility.